DID YOU KNOW

 There Are Five Positions Sur le Cou-de-Pied

-In all five positions the foot of the working leg is fully stretched through the instep and toes with the Achilles' tendon well pulled up towards the calf muscle, as if extended in battement tendu.
-Both legs are actively turned out and the heel of the working foot held well forward.
-Care must be taken never to relax, sickle or evert the working foot.
+In all five positions, the foot of the working leg is fully stretched through the instep and toes.
+Also, the Achilles' tendon is well pulled up towards the calf muscle (as if the leg was extended with a stretched foot in a battement tendu).
+Both legs are always actively turned out and the heel of the working foot is held well forward.
+Care must be taken to never relax, sickle or evert the working foot.

 Click on image for 360° view and details,

 then click to pause or restart to examine from different angles

 COMING TO TERMS